-It is not always clear when NCSU should issue an entity a subaward to a “subrecipient” or a procurement contract to a “contractor”.
-For assistance in making these determinations, follow the governing regulation Uniform Guidance 2CFR 200, Section 200.330 Subrecipient and Contractor determinations.
-In order to remain consistent, NCSU has adopted this guidance to determine the status of a subrecipient versus a contractor for all sponsored projects, no matter the funding type (federal, state, or industry funding).
+To determine whether NC State should issue an entity a subaward to a “subrecipient” or a procurement contract to a “contractor”, follow the governing regulation Uniform Guidance 2CFR 200, Section 200.330 Subrecipient and Contractor determinations.
+In order to remain consistent, NC State has adopted this guidance to determine the status of a subrecipient versus a contractor for all sponsored projects, no matter the funding type (federal, state, or industry funding).

 - Determines who is eligible to receive what Federal assistance;

 - Has its performance measured against whether the objectives of the program were met;

 - Has responsibility for programmatic decision making;

 - Is responsible for adherence to applicable program compliance requirements specified in the award; and

 - Uses the funds to carry out a program for a public purpose as compared to providing goods or services for the benefit of the pass-through entity.

 Other indications that an organization should be deemed a subrecipient include when: